almcc/almcc.github.io/_posts/2017-05-02-cleaning-up-old-git-branches.md

 title: Cleaning up old git branches
 categories: git
 comments: true
+excerpt: |
+  When you are using feature branching and constantly and merging often, your local git tree can start to fill up with lots of old branches that have been long since merged.
 ---

 When you are using feature branching and constantly and merging often,